acrlabs/simkube/docs/components/skctl.md

 Usage: skctl delete --name <NAME>

 Options:
-      --name <NAME>
+  -n, --name <NAME>
-          name of the simulation to run
+          name of the simulation to delete

   -h, --help
           Print help (see a summary with '-h')